TanGentleman/TanTan/README.md

 Conversational Chatbot + Speedy, (built-in) Reddit Media-Fetching

 What it is and what it does:
-- For now, there are two separate components, the chatbot, and reddit scraper, soon to be merged.
+- For now, there are separate components, the chatbot, the reddit fetcher, and the downloader, soon to be merged.
 - Using chatbot.py incorporates OpenAI's API to use their different models, utilizing the combined power of ChatGPT's knowledge, DALL-E's image creation, reddit's existing content, and more, all without the need for a browser.
 - The conversationality of chatbot.py is relatively rigid at the moment, but presets for different use cases, as well as better integration will soon be added.